Priyanka Chopra And Nick Jonas Hold Hands, Look In Love At Friends’ Pre-Engagement Party

 — M’BlockU (@rodimusprime) June 29, 2018

 Last week, the couple went public with their relationship when Jonas posted a video of Chopra on his Instagram story.
 In the video, Chopra walks toward Jonas with a huge smile on her face.
-She wears a matching checkered crop top and maxi skirt with her hair in a low ponytail and a pair of hoop earrings.
+She wears a matching checkered crop top and maxi skirt with her hair in a low ponytail, and a pair of hoop earrings.
 Jonas simply captioned the video “Her” along with a heart eye emoji.

-And with their 10 year age difference, Jonas has made it no secret in the past that he likes to date older women.
-According to US Weekly, Jonas has also been linked to older women like Kate Hudson and Delta Goodman.
+And with their 10-year age difference, Jonas has made it no secret in the past that he likes to date older women.
+According to Us Weekly, Jonas has also been linked to older women like Kate Hudson and Delta Goodman.
 A source dished that Jonas loves to date women who are mature like him and he usually dates out of his age bracket for that reason.

 “People are saying it’s a great match because they’re both so talented and understand the industry.
 Priyanka knows how to have fun, but there’s also a gravitas to her.
 The same goes for Nick.
 He’s serious but has a great sense of humor.”